siomarapantarotto/MediaPlayer/README.md

 ## General info
-Media Player is an ANDROID APP SAMPLE that shows how to make use of audio resources.
+"MediaPlayer" is an ANDROID APP SAMPLE that shows how to make use of audio resources.
 More detailed documentation can be found directly on the code.